Travels with V

 SATIFACTION AFTER LUNCH AT KLIMATARIA

-In that mountainous western part of the island, called Raches, there are many picturesque little villages and also two monasteries, both open to visitors.
+In a mountainous western part of the island, called Raches, there are many picturesque little villages and also two monasteries, both open to visitors.
 One of them was used as a hospital for TBC patients during the deportations.
-Almost all of them got well thanks to a devoted doctor who was also a deportee.
+Almost all of the patients were cured thanks to a devoted doctor (who was also a deportee).

-The most picturesque villages on Ikaria are definitely Therma on the south coast, and Evdilos on the north.
+The most picturesque villages on Icaria are definitely Therma on the south coast, and Evdilos on the north.
 Both climb up mountainsides above little harbours with small and colourful fishing boats.
-Like you want in a greek village.
-Tavernas and café line the quays.
+Just what you expect to see in a greek village.
+Tavernas and cafés line the quays.
 People are nice and the tempo is relaxed.
-Which actually is just the things Ikaria is so good at!
+Which are actually just the things Icaria is so good at!

 THERMA